PFig420/PredictionModels/README.md

 # PredictionModels
-Three fully developed models for prediction on timeseries data, with decoupled data preprocessing, training, and evaluation steps
+Three fully developed models for prediction on timeseries data, with decoupled data preprocessing, training, and evaluation steps, in a fully dockerized manner